-In most circumstances, the Acts give you the right to see your personal information held by a government organization.
-In many cases, you should be able to obtain your personal information just by calling, writing or visiting the appropriate government organization.
-(If unsure of an address or telephone number, consult the Blue Pages in your telephone directory.)
+In most circumstances, the Acts give you the right to see your personal information held by a public institution.
+In many cases, you should be able to obtain your personal information just by calling, writing or visiting the appropriate institution.